Next Practice Offering

 Health safety: Please do not come to this program if you have any symptoms of illness of any kind.
 Thank you for your consideration for the health of our group.
 Masks are optional.

-There will be periods of guided meditation, relational practice, and movement practice.
+There will be periods of silent meditation practice, dharma talk, relational meditation practice and mindful movement with Annie Hoffman.

 Art & Soul of Insight Dialgoue is offered by the Insight Dialgoue Northeast cohort on a dana basis - by donation.
 If you would like to contribute to Insight Dialogue Northeast, you may do so via this link by choosing Insight Dialogue Northeast from the pull down list on the right side of the page.
 If you wish to contribute to individual teachers, you may do so via this link - find the teachers’s picture and bio and ways to give to an individual teacher will be listed at the bottom of the bio listing (not the donate button to the right on the page).